mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 ### Prerequisites

-If you want to install O3DE completely from source, there are [instructions available](https://docs.o3de.org/docs/welcome-guide/setup/setup-from-github/building-linux/).
+If you want to install O3DE completely from source, there are [instructions available here](https://docs.o3de.org/docs/welcome-guide/setup/setup-from-github/building-linux/).
 However, we're going to save this step by downloading a pre-built version of the O3DE SDK, which we can use to compile the sample application.
 To make it work, there are still a few more dependencies to install.
 Execute the following to [install the Linux prerequisites](https://docs.o3de.org/docs/welcome-guide/requirements/#linux):

 ```bash
 sudo apt install -y git \